davidpots/playsongnotes/_songs/[Neil Young] Out on the Weekend.md

         Take it down to L.A.
        A                          Bm
-        Find a place to call my own... and try to fix up E                    A     A2
+        Find a place to call my own... and try to fix up E                    A     Asus2
         Start a brand new day

        A                                Bm
         The woman I'm thinking of, she... loved me all up E                     A
         But I'm so down today
-       A                                Bm                   E  E7
+       A                                Bm                   E  Esus4
         She's so fine, she's in my mind...
 I hear her calling

     CHORUS
-           A                  Bm
+           A                     D6/A
-            See the lonely boy... out on the weekend
+           ...See the lonely boy... out on the weekend Dmaj7/A               A
-           E                  A
-            Trying to make it pay
+           ...Trying to make it pay
-           A                    Bm
+           A                      D6/A
-            Can't relate to joy... he tries to speak and E               A
+           ...Can't relate to joy... he tries to speak and Dmaj7/A             A
-            Can't begin to say
+           ...Can't begin to say

     BREAK
                 Bm  ...
 E  ...
 Bm ...
 E ...
                 C#m ...
 F# ...
 Bm ...
 E ...

+        A                          Bm
-        She got pictures on the wall... they make me look up From her big brass bed
+        ...She got pictures on the wall, they make me look up E                        A
+        ...From her big brass bed
+        A                            Bm
-        Now I'm running down the road... trying to stay up Somewhere in her head
+        ...Now I'm running down the road, trying to stay up E                       A  Asus2
+        ...Somewhere in her head

+        A                                  Bm
-        The woman I'm thinking of... she loved me all up But I'm so down today
+        ...The woman I'm thinking of, she... loved me all up E                         A
+        ...But I'm so down--- today
+        A                               Bm                    E  Esus4
         She's so fine, she's in my mind...
 I hear her calling

-            See the lonely boy... out on the weekend Trying to make it pay
-            Can't relate to joy... he tries to speak and Can't begin to say
+            [ Chorus ]

     OUTRO
                 Bm  ...
 E  ...
 Bm ...
 E ...